Answers to some of the frequently asked questions that members of the public and volunteers ask:

 We welcome individuals of all ages, from the private, public, retired, family and voluntary sectors, members of business and networking organisations, charities, faith or disability groups, sporting or creative clubs, the U3A – anyone who would like to work with us to do some good for the community!

 Q: When will the railway operate?

 A: At weekends and during Dorset & Hampshire School Holidays, as well as week days when the weather proves suitable.
-We also plan to run training courses and driver courses throughout the year which can also be purchased as gifts.
+We will also be offering training courses and driver courses throughout the year, which can be purchased as gifts.